Skyedge1903/Dev_wumpus_/README.md

 - The solver's performance can vary based on the Wumpus World environment's configuration. :game_die:

 Feel free to explore the code and experiment with different strategies to tackle the Wumpus World challenge! :video_game:

+The approach for solving the Wumpus World problem appears to be based on a heuristic search approach using a modified version of the A* algorithm.
+The use of a heuristic approach is appropriate for solving this type of problem, as it allows for efficient navigation through the environment using partial information to make informed decisions.

+The approach involves iteratively exploring the environment while updating the probabilities of the presence of dangers (pits) and the Wumpus in each cell.
+The use of the `probe` and `cautious_probe` functions to gather information about the type of cell is a smart strategy to collect information about adjacent cells without risking the player's life.

+Updating probabilities based on obtained information and making decisions based on these probabilities reflects an intelligent approach to solving the Wumpus World problem.
+Additionally, calculating the total exploration cost and displaying the average cost over multiple iterations provides a performance measurement and improvement of the algorithm.

+In summary, the chosen approach appears to be well-suited for solving the Wumpus World problem using heuristic search and probability techniques to make efficient decisions while minimizing risk.